-Every camera manufacturer offers a wide selection of different lenses and on top of this wide selection there are also many different lenses offered by aftermarket manufacturers.
-This can make it quite difficult for you to make a well-informed and smart decision when purchasing your lens.
+Every camera manufacturer offers a wide selection of different lenses and on top of this there are also many different lenses offered by aftermarket manufacturers.
+This can make it quite difficult to make a well-informed and smart decision when purchasing a new lens.

 We’ll give you some tips and info about what you should pay attention to when buying a new lens for your camera.

 The first decision you have to make is if you want a zoom lens or a fixed focal length lens.
 Zoom lenses come with the advantage of being able to adjust the focal length.
 This makes the lens much more versatile.
 Also, you won’t have to switch lenses as often on the go, which can save you a lot of time and effort.

 Just as the name suggests, you can’t change the focal length on fixed focal length lenses.
 This means that when you want to photograph an object larger or smaller, you will have to change your own position.
 The advantage of using this kind of lens is that they are optimised for their specific focal length.
 The results will also be of a higher quality than they would be using a zoom lens of similar quality.
 Furthermore, fixed focal length lenses are usually less expensive than their zoom lens counterparts.
 Fixed focal length lenses are also lighter and handier than the more versatile zoom lens.

 Once you’ve decided on the kind of lens you would like to use, it’s time to think about the appropriate focal length.
 This heavily depends on what you will be using your lens for.

 A little more about focal lengths: